-- 100. Our review of the calculation builds on the conclusions from our previous reviews.
-In each calculation review we consider: - 100.1 outstanding issues from our previous calculation and Manual review(s); - 100.2 issues arising from submissions made by interested parties; - 100.3 Fonterra's review of assumptions and components in its Manual;47 - 100.4 Fonterra's amendments to the current season's Manual; - any amendments to Fonterra's approach to calculating the components that do not require a Manual amendment; - 100.6 sensitivity of the base milk price to changes in components; and - 100.7 any adjustments made to the base milk price by Fonterra.48 - 101.
-Based on the information we gather, we determine the key areas to focus on for each calculation review. - 102.
-For the revenue and cost components that are not part of the key areas that we focus on, we undertake a 'fit for purpose' review, which involves: - a review of the consistency of input values and assumptions against those previously used for the same component; and
+- 109. Our review of the calculation builds on the conclusions from our previous reviews.
+In each calculation review we consider: - 109.1 outstanding issues from our previous calculation and Manual review(s); - 109.2 Fonterra's review of assumptions and components in accordance with its Manual:54 - 109.3 Fonterra's amendments to the current season's Manual or any amendments to Fonterra's approach to calculating the components that do not require a Manual amendment;